 Applied Cancer Research is an open access, peer-reviewed journal focused on clinical, surgical and translational research in the field of oncology.
-The journal considers for publication original articles addressing genetics, pathology, diagnosis, treatment, patient care, and epidemiology.
+The journal considers for publication original articles addressing genetics, pathology, immuno-oncology, microbiome, bioinformatics, diagnosis, treatment, patient care, and population sciences of cancer.

 As a multidisciplinary journal, Applied Cancer Research aims to be a forum for exchanging relevant information among researchers, health care practitioners and health policy makers, helping them enhance prevention and decrease mortality rates from malignant diseases, improve the management of patients afflicted by them and the quality of life of people during and after treatment.

 All articles published by Applied Cancer Research are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.

 As authors of articles published in Applied Cancer Research you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the BioMed Central license agreement.

 For those of you who are US government employees or are prevented from being copyright holders for similar reasons, BioMed Central can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

 The publication costs for Applied Cancer Research are covered by the A.C.Camargo Cancer Center, so authors do not need to pay an article-processing charge for each article accepted for publication.

 The full text of all articles is deposited in digital archives around the world to guarantee long-term digital preservation.
 You can also access all articles published by BioMed Central on SpringerLink.